sinemzbk/OrderBookAssessment/README.md

 the id and the new quantity, this will cause losing the priority of the original order** As modification should result in change of priority of the orders I decided to rather delete the order that is being modified, Which will result in a sorted set again, then insert a new order copying unchanged values from the old order causing to reestablish a new priority.
+But to keep integrity of the data I will use the previous orders creation date and update the modified date on the new order.

 **c.
 Data Structures**
 Sorted set - set does not allow duplicates as required and since it is sorted it will store elements in a sorted order as defined by the overridden compareTo method.
-Also, a sorted set allows for fast access to elements based on their values, due to the underlying hash table structure.
+Also, a sorted set allows for fast searching, adding and deleting elements, due to the underlying hash table structure.
+**The Order book should allow users to access all orders at a given price level & side; ordered by their priorities** for this action I decided to use a set to still ensure distinct values.
+Order will be maintained due to the main sorted set collection that is being filtered to create this list.